15 Decadent Dessert Recipes for a Guilt-Free Sweet TreatArticle posted in: Diet & Nutrition South Beach DIY

 To kick off our decadent dessert recipes, we’ve got a sweet treat for all chocolate lovers.
 The only way a warm brownie out of the oven could taste even better is if you knew that that brownie wouldn’t come back to haunt you on the scale.
 Black beans may not have been ingredients in your mom’s brownie recipe, but in this sinless dessert, they add fiber and nutrients.
 Believe it or not, no, you can’t taste them.

 Your husband came home with donuts and you need a healthy diversion—fast.
 What’ll it be?
 Open the fridge and grab the yogurt and almond milk.
-Next, add a packet of Beach Shack Vanilla Shake mix, some nuts, and almond butter.
+Next, add some vanilla protein powder, some nuts, and almond butter.
 Voila—you’ve got breakfast plus 30 grams of protein.
 Craving crisis averted!

 Ounce for ounce, ricotta has about five times more calcium than its closest family member: Cottage cheese.
 And because of its fine, delicate texture, it adds a creamy smoothness to foods—like this chocolate mousse.
 Want to impress guests?
 This is the recipe to make.